Sridhar-D-A/Py-Works/Task Scheduler [Windows]/README.md

 STEP 6 : Set the type of Action [Eg: Start a program]

-STEP 7 : Create a .BAT file with the content to execute python file [Eg : <python path><space><"path of Python File">] , browse and place in Program script
+STEP 7 : Place the Python Application path in Program/Script placeholder .
+In "Add Argument" placeholder , provide the name of your py file name .
+In "StartIn" placeholder , place the folder path of your py file location.

 STEP 8 :  Review the Task Summary and Click on Opening Property Dialog Box , in order to set custom time of Trigger and few custom properties